Forced adoption in the United Kingdom: Procedural concerns

-Families affected by the practice may be prohibited by court order from publicly discussing their case on the basis that it is important to protect the child's right to privacy.
+Families affected by the practice are prohibited by court order from publicly discussing their case on the basis that it is important to protect the child's right to privacy.
 This prohibition on discussing court proceedings has been subject to criticism and the President of the Family Division has invited discussion and consultation about greater transparency in the family courts, including more publication of anonymised judgments in family proceedings.

 The resistance to over turning adoption orders once made, on the basis that to do so is unlikely to be in the best interests of a child, has been criticised by the Council of Europe as based on a misunderstanding of what is meant by the child's best interests.

 Over 90% of children forcibly adopted come from families that live below the poverty line who are then placed with middle class families, despite counterarguments that child abuse and neglect is not a class issue.

 The argument made by some that individual social workers receive 'cash bonus' payments for taking children into care does not appear to have any basis in reality.